ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

 ```
 It should be noted that the width of the `UIImageView` in `thumbnailCollectionView` is longer than that of the cell.
 By setting `clipsToBounds` of the cell to true, and `contentMode` of the UIImageView to `.scaleAspectFill`, the `UIImageView` fills up the cell without being distorted.

-:pencil2: `AlbumViewController.swift` :straight_ruler: `line 65`
+:pushpin: `AlbumViewController.swift` :straight_ruler: `line 66`
 ```swift
 cell.clipsToBounds = true
 cell.photoView?.contentMode = .scaleAspectFill
 cell.photoView?.image = image
 ```
+:bulb:
-As a bonus, throughout the lab, if you need some assistance to check out if the layout behaves correctly, you can turn on the debug option which shows a vertical line in the middle and labels each image with its index:
+> As a bonus, throughout the lab, if you need some assistance to check out if the layout behaves correctly, you can turn on the debug option which shows a vertical line in the middle and labels each image with its index:

-:pencil2: `AppDelegate.swift` :straight_ruler: `line 24`
+:pushpin: `AppDelegate.swift` :straight_ruler: `line 25`
 ```swift
 albumViewController.debug = true
 ```